-East Central Community College participates in the American College Testing (ACT) Program and administers the test on all nationally scheduled testing dates.
+East Central Community College participates in the American College Testing (ACT) Program and administers the test.
 The national test must be scheduled through www.act.org.
 The college's Success Center provides admission and placement testing through the Accuplacer and the ACT Residual.
 The Accuplacer and ACT Residual must be scheduled through ECCC testing staff.
 Tests are provided by appointment only.
 In addition to the ACT, the College administers and utilizes the Accuplacer assessments for placement into English and Mathematics courses.